biemond/oracle_windows/readme.md

 - startup_adminserver.ps1

 c:\oracle_windows\temp
-- empty, used to extract the zip files
+- empty, used to extract all the zip files plus for generated scripts

 Install steps
 -------------